By Diane Small

 All of these apps below have been created with the direct consultation of some of the best psychologists, nutritionists, doctors and health care specialists around.
 Take advantage of their know-how and turn your health around with these handy apps–all of which are absolutely free!

-1. Focus@Will Free with paid for features on iTunes and Google Play
+1. [email protected] Free on iTunes and Google Play

 Best for: those who think they may have a bit of ADHD (attention deficit disorder) or who just cannot find their focus